stackbuilders/tutorials/tutorials/haskell/gui-application/tutorial.md

 user interfaces.
 As I hopefully showed you in this tutorial, using the bindings is very straightforward and doesn't require any special knowledge.
 For small forms Glade probably doesn't make much sense, but if you write something big, it may save you some tiresome work.
-Better yet, one don't have to be a Haskell programmer to design UI with Glade, this fact makes it easier to divide work between people.
+Better yet, one doesn't have to be a Haskell programmer to design UI with Glade — this fact makes it easier to divide work between people.

 ## See also